Stop Car Warranty Scams: How to Stop Robocalls [97% Success]

 In case you are using a digital home phone with VoIP (Voice over Internet Protocol) technology, you are in a somewhat better position because carriers do offer better tools for protection on them.
 There are even third-party apps that you can try like the one that Nomorobo offers in partnership with CenturyLink.

 Can DoNotPay Do Something About Car Warranty Robocalls?

 In case you think you deserve to get more than just stopping spam callers from reaching your number, you can partner up with DoNotPay and take some of the robocaller's not-so-hard-earned money.
 To be precise, you could get up to $3,000.

 DoNotPay created RoboRevenge to help you get some payback for all the harassment.
 If you have been a victim of a phone scam, the DoNotPay robocall revenge will be even sweeter.
 Here's how things work:

-- When you receive a robocall, log on DoNotPay in your web browser or iOS app
+- When you receive a robocall, log on DoNotPay in your

 - Select RoboRevenge